 In recent years the headless products space has ballooned in size due to its increase in user base and popularity; this is largely in response to the increase in popularity and usage of web development approaches such as Jamstack.
-The most common type of headless product is a headless CMS but there is in fact another type, a headless website builder.
+The most common type of headless product is a headless CMS but there is in fact another type, a headless page builder.

 When it comes to choosing a headless product, there’s a lot to learn and consider.
 To help you make a great choice for your project, we’re not only going to cover what both of those headless product types are, but also why you should use one and how to tell which one is right for you.